All Episodes

 What happened last night was.

-So they're already and look at what they did.
+So they're already, and look at what they did.

-Obama is sitting there and saying, Look, and so was Pelosi.
+Obama is sitting there and saying, look, and so was Pelosi.

-Look, you're gonna lose in November anyway.
+Look, you're going to lose in November anyway.

 You may as well go down with a ship voting for this.

-You're gonna lose anyway.
+You're going to lose anyway.

-And I kept thinking Bill Clinton was out there telling these people months ago that the only reason they had to hope for victory was passing it.
+And I kept thinking, Bill Clinton was out there telling these people months ago that the only reason they had to hope for victory was passing it.

 So they may as well vote for it in the first place.